open-source-worlds/zelda-archaeology/README.md

 ## Contribute

-*ZA* is an open source project - built entirely by you - a special breed of passionate *Zelda* fan that wants to share and expand on the depth of the worlds you love to live in.
+*ZA* is an open source project - built entirely by you - a special breed of passionate *Zelda* fan that wants to share the beauty of the legendary worlds you love.
-There is no central authority or gatekeeper, only maintainers of quality.
+There is no central authority or gatekeeper here, only maintainers of quality standards.

 So if you've ever lurked on forums, put up a blog post, posted a comment, talked to a friend or made a YouTube video about a *Zelda* theory, *we need you!*